 He caught the cat, pushed it into some plastic bags, weighed the bags down with bricks and threw the cat into a canal.
 The cat drowned.
 He was caught, charged, tried and convicted.
 He was jailed for 4 months and banned from keeping animals for 25 years.
 As he was 57 years old at the time that was for the rest of his life, effectively.

-I know things are very different in other countries, including North America.
-The sadistic stories of the notorious “Woodsman” testify to that together with the story of the sheriff who took pot shots at roaming cats oblivious to the possibility that the cat belonged to someone.
-Although, the USA has good animal protection laws and animal welfare.
+I know things can be quite different in other countries, including North America but my research indicates that there are many similarities to the UK in America.
+The sadistic stories of the notorious “Woodsman” testify to some differences together with the story of the sheriff who took pot shots at roaming cats oblivious to the possibility that the cat belonged to someone.
+Although, the USA does have good animal protection laws and a concern for animal welfare.
 It is just that sometimes in some places it is not enforced properly.
 The UK has problems of enforcement too.